pculllback/atml3-docs/source/index.html.md

 ### Sounds cool, but what can I actually do with it?
 Your training contains reasoning: It will tell the ATML Engine how to analyze and map your data.
 Once trained, the engine can draw conclusions from your data and build a text about them.
 You can define rules to influence wording, word construction and the appearance of many other aspects in the text.
 (Vertigo Expression Language)
 You can also tell the ATML engine in what way to mention the information it has concluded from your data.
 (Sentences) (Containers)
 Don't forget microplanning and textplanning.
 That is also an aspect of ATML3.
-(Product Types) Once you have your information planned and pinned down, you can do the fine-tuning and have grammar and apply to it.
+(Story Types) Once you have your information planned and pinned down, you can do the fine-tuning and have grammar and apply to it.
 (Containers)

 ### What else do I need to work with ATML3?